rylvion/rylvion/README.md

 ### ⚡ Fun Facts

+* I have not reached a level on any programming language of intermediacy or advanced
 * Love project-focused learning over exams
 * Achieved **Math Grade 8**
-* Dreaming of becoming an **indie solo developer or freelancer**
+* Future aspirations as an **indie solo developer or freelancer**
-* Open to work experience opportunities; I have ASCD and SLCN
+* Open to work experience opportunities